 UNFPA

 56

-Delivering a world where every pregnancy is wanted, every childbirth is safe, and every young person's potential is fullfilled.
+Our mission is to deliver a world where every pregnancy is wanted, every childbirth is safe, and every young person's potential is fulfilled.

 CONTENT

 MESSAGE FROM THE REGIONAL DIRECTOR 1

 OUR PRESENCE IN ASIA AND THE PACIFIC 3

 IMPACT IN NUMBERS 6

 SAFE BIRTHS 7

 SEXUAL AND REPRODUCTIVE HEALTH 9

 SHAPING THE FUTURE: ICPD30 GLOBAL DIALOGUE 11

 GENDER-BASED VIOLENCE

 HUMANITARIAN RESPONSE 17

 INVESTING IN YOUNG PEOPLE 21

 POPULATION DATA FOR DEVELOPMENT 23

 FINANCING THE FUTURE 25

 ADVANCING DISABILITY INCLUSION 27

 MOBILIZING PARTNERSHIPS FOR IMPACT 29

 ©UNFPA Bangladesh

 MESSAGE FROM THE REGIONAL DIRECTOR

-I am pleased to present Delivering on Promises, the 2024 Annual Report of UNFPA's Regional Office for Asia and the Pacific, highlighting our shared achievements in advancing sexual and reproductive health and rights across the region, even amid an increasingly complex global landscape.
+I am pleased to present Delivering on Promises, the 2024 Annual Report of UNFPA's Asia and the Pacific Regional Office, which highlights our shared achievements in advancing sexual and reproductive health and rights across the region, even amid an increasingly complex global landscape.

 In a year shaped by humanitarian crises, climate emergencies and demographic shifts, women, girls and young people remained at the heart of our efforts.
 Their resilience and leadership drove progress in places often overlooked, where our support was needed most.

-In 2024, UNFPA responded to 47 humanitarian emergencies across 16 countries in the region, ensuring millions of women and girls continued to have access to life-saving care.
+In 2024, the UNFPA Asia and the Pacific Regional Office responded to 47 humanitarian emergencies across 16 countries in the region, ensuring millions of women and girls continued to have access to lifesaving care.
 Our midwifery and supply chain innovations helped avert thousands of maternal deaths.
-We scaled up comprehensive support for survivors of gender-based violence and strengthened regional platforms to prevent violence against women and girls.
+As the Regional Office, we also scaled up comprehensive support for survivors of gender-based violence and strengthened regional platforms across Asia and the Pacific to prevent violence against women and girls.
 Last year also marked the 30th anniversary of the International Conference on Population and Development.
 At the Global Dialogue in Dhaka, we reaffirmed our commitment to rights, choices and dignity for all in the context of ageing populations, climate change and forced displacement.
 These defining issues for the future of our region demand bold, forwardlooking solutions.
-As this annual report shows, we broke new ground in disability inclusion, financing and partnerships with women-led organizations, helping shape a more equitable development agenda.
+As this annual report shows, the Regional Office broke new ground in disability inclusion, financing and partnerships with women-led organizations, helping shape a more equitable development agenda.
 These achievements were made possible through the dedication of our staff, the collaboration of our partners and the generous support from our diverse group of donors.
-The results presented in this report reflect the direct contributions of the UNFPA Asia and the Pacific Regional Office, achieved through strategic and technical guidance to 36 country and territory offices.
-These results are in addition to the UNFPA programme results delivered through our country offices across the region.
+This report presents the direct results of the UNFPA Asia and the Pacific Regional Office's strategic and technical guidance to 36 countries, in addition to the programme results delivered through our country offices across the region.
 Looking ahead, let us continue to deliver on our promises - so that every woman and girl can live with health, rights and dignity, no matter who she is or where she lives.
 Pio Smith Regional Director UNFPA, Asia and the Pacific